European Central Bank - eurosystem

 Why is inflation currently high?

-Why are interest rates low?
+Why are we raising interest rates?

 What is the purpose of asset purchases?